Can SafeView be a replacement for ethidium bromide? Can I do gel extraction with it?

 Which of the Safe stains will work with blue light / LED?

 All of our SafeView stains have been tested in-house to be compatible with UV light.
-SafeView Classic, SafeView Plus, and SafeGreen with will also work under blue light/LED.
+SafeView Classic, SafeView Plus, and SafeGreen will also work under blue light/LED.
 SafeRed and SafeWhite will only work under UV light.

 Safe View Plus should only appear green.
 SafeView Classic will be red for RNA and green for DNA.